KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: String, Available since: 1.14.2

-Set this option to control which private SSH key file is passed to the `ssh-add` command when kdesrc-build is downloading source code from repositories that require authentication.
+Set this option to control which private SSH key file is passed to the `ssh-add` command when kde-builder is downloading source code from repositories that require authentication.

 See also: the section called [](#ssh-agent-reminder).